RaptarDev/Hearts-of-Rathnir/README.md

 A list of nations with focus trees:

-Imperial Archonal Union
+- Imperial Archonal Union
-Avertican Technocratic State
+- Avertican Technocratic State
-Pos-Avertican Union
+- Pos-Avertican Union
-Simulami Empire
+- Simulami Empire
-Union of Haven
+- Union of Haven
-Kingdom of Aurora
+- Kingdom of Aurora
-+ more
+and more!